Background Information about the Ozone Hole

 months due to limited observation coverage by the ozone monitoring instrument.

-Current and past ozone conditions presented here
+Current and past ozone conditions presented here have been

-have been measured by the Solar Backscatter UltraViolet(SBUV/2) instrument onboard
+measured by Solar Backscatter UltraViolet(SBUV/2) and

-a series of NOAA polar orbiting satellites.
+a series of NOAA Polar Operational Environmental

-Check out the Southern Hemisphere Total Ozone
+Southern Hemisphere Total Ozone

 Below is a table of geographic areas to be used as